Eggs are a staple in our household and we eat a lot of them. Up to four dozen every week, in fact.

 Over the past year, I’ve eaten over 1,000 eggs.
 According to the myth mentioned above, my veins should be clogged up with fat and cholesterol, and my numbers should be through the roof.

-But according to my latest blood work, they are not.
+But according to my latest blood work and a calcium score test I had done, they are not.
 Evidently, science was right after all.

 What Kind of Eggs Does the Kummer Family Eat?